Meet the Co-Chairs of Barclays’ Employee Resource Group: Inspire

 Seeing our colleagues so ready and willing to support Inspire’s objectives is exciting.

 Chief Data Officer, Human Resources and Co-Chair, Inspire ERG

 Thinking big on future ambitions

-Looking to the future, how do the four Co-Chairs hope Inspire can make a difference?
+Looking to the future, how do the three Co-Chairs hope Inspire can make a difference?